 - (a) The Class B Uniform will consist of the same garments and equipment as the Class A uniform with the following exceptions.
 The shirt may be long or short sleeved with the collar open, no tie is required.
 All shirt buttons must remain buttoned except for the last button at the neck.
 The Sam Browne duty belt shall be black basket weave or optional Nylon web gear.
-The footwear shall be Department approved black patrol style duty boots or shoes. - (b) An approved option to the traditional Class B uniform, is the Blauer wool blend Armorskin flat pocket uniform vest with an Armorskin base shirt (long or short sleeved).
+The footwear shall be Department approved black patrol style duty boots or shoes. - (b) An approved option to the traditional Class B uniform, is the Blauer wool/poly blend Armorskin flat pocket uniform vest with an Armorskin base shirt (long or short sleeved).
 The base shirt shall have the Department cloth badge and patches affixed along with the embroidered officer's name (first initial, last name) in the appropriate locations.
-This optional uniform shall be purchased from an authorized uniform dealer and at the employee's expense.
+This optional uniform shall be purchased from an authorized uniform dealer and at the employee's expense. - (c) The ArmorSkin shirt is designed specifically to be worn under the Blauer ArmorSkin vest cover and shall not be worn by itself during field activity.
+Further, the Blauer ArmorSkin shirt shall not be worn with armor designed to be worn under clothing, while engaging in field activities.